 The global photonics market is projected to grow at a CAGR of 5.85% to reach US$829.775 billion by 2025, from US$589.950 billion in 2019.
-The market for photonics is expected to surge during the forecast period owing to the extensive application of photonics in the various end-use industries.
-This includes life sciences, manufacturing, electronics, information and communications technology, photovoltaics, and security and defense.
+The photonics market is expected to surge during the forecast period owing to the extensive application of photonics in the various end-use industries.
+This includes life sciences, manufacturing, electronics, information and communications technology, photovoltaics, security, and defense.
 The market is expected to fuel in the forecast period with the growing demand for quality healthcare and its immense use in medical imaging.
 Furthermore, the growing awareness regarding early disease detection will further propel the demand for effective imaging, fueling the market growth with the growing demand for accuracy and sensitivity providing real-time information.
-The growing miniaturization of devices has given rise to the designing of photonic sensors in addition to other sensors, propelling the growth of the global photonics in the forecast period.
+The growing miniaturization of devices has given rise to the designing of photonic sensors in addition to other sensors, propelling the growth of global photonics in the forecast period.
 Also, with the growing adoption of IoT and its advancements, the emergence of the internet of photonic things is boosting the market demand in the forecast period and in the upcoming years.

 The silicon integrated circuit and the semiconductor laser are the two most important inventions of the 20th century which form the basis of silicon photonics technology.
 Replacements have been made where tiny silicon chips are used in place of copper and it consists of built-in Indium phosphide (InP) lasers that are capable of data transfer at a speed of up to 100 Gbps by using optical fibers and is supporting the world’s unsatisfying data demand.
-In addition to providing optical connections, silicon photonics is also allowing the computers to exascale their computing speed.
+In addition to providing optical connections, silicon photonics is also allowing computers to exascale their computing speed.

-The photonics technology finds immense utility in a range of operations and is proving to be a versatile technology with time.
+Photonics technology finds immense utility in a range of operations and is proving to be a versatile technology with time.
 Additionally, the technology is gaining popularity which is poised to provide connectivity everywhere possible with continuous improvements in issues like bandwidth, power dissipation, and signal integrity.
 Some of the anticipated potential applications of this enabling technology include augmented reality goggles, lab-on-chip applications, portable real-time analysis biosensors for molecular and cellular analysis, development of high-speed supercomputers known as quantum computing as well.
-Industries like aerospace and defense are also showing interest in silicon photonics due to the reduced-size, less power consumption and low weight of these devices.
+Industries like aerospace and defense are also showing interest in silicon photonics due to the reduced size, less power consumption, and low weight of these devices.
 Also, these devices are highly immune to electromagnetic interference which may otherwise cause a device to underperform.
-With the advent of the designing of autonomous vehicles, the photonics technology will provide benefits in activities like car-to-car communication, navigation, and mapping.
-Hence, the potential use of photonics in varied industries is fueling the growth of the global photonics market in the forecast period and in the upcoming years.
+With the advent of the designing of autonomous vehicles, photonics technology will provide benefits in activities like car-to-car communication, navigation, and mapping.
+Hence, the potential use of photonics in varied industries is fueling the growth of the global photonics market in the forecast period and the upcoming years.

 Frequently Asked Questions (FAQs)